Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 Find this acupoint about an inch below the adjoining skin portion between the big and second toes on the upper side of your foot.

-It relieves diarrhea symptoms.
+It calms diarrhea symptoms.

 • Zu Lin Qi